 Of course, these measures are reflected in the cost.
 Digital signage player hardware for outdoor use are more expensive than their indoor counterparts.
 Programming software for these devices is more complex.

 Digital signage players face much more complex requirement profiles than just playing a video once in a while.

-The top tier in this software category offers functionalities such as reporting, remote maintenance and web widgets.
+The premium class offers functionalities such as reporting, remote maintenance and widgets.

 Unfortunately, too many vendors do their own thing.
 This means that manufacturers often reinvent the wheel for their digital signage solutions and develop their own broadcast language along with control commands.
 They do not publish documentation and do not work together.

 Result: due to the lack of compatibility, the digital signage components from different vendors do not work together.
 A content management system or authoring program from manufacturer X does not run with company Y's player.

 Disadvantages for Customers